Part 1/2: What Can Mobile Malware Do?

 - Transfer calls, i.e. when a bank calls you to ask a user why they are transferring money to a casino in the Philippines.

-- Log everything written through the keyboard (including passwords).
+- Log everything written through the keyboard, including passwords.

 The most efficient kind of malware is the kind that end-users aren’t aware of.
-Of course, it is also the king that is only triggered once (when it is most profitable for the malware creators).
+Of course, it is also the kind that is only triggered once (when it is most profitable for the malware creators).

 Learning from Malware